dell-asm/dell-brocade/README.md

   }

-This creates an Alias for the members, adds the Alias to a zone, and then adds the zone to the config (in Deactivation mode) as per defined input parameters.
+This creates an alias for the members, adds the alias to a zone, and then adds the zone to the config (in de-activation mode) as per defined input parameters.

 You can also use any of the above operations individually, or create new defined types, as required.